tomhoover/guide-programming-fundamentals-in-python/guide.md

 ![](http://i.imgur.com/kDyVy2I.gif)

-1. Create a new file containing the following code:
+1. Create a new file containing the following code in the text editor (middle panel):

 	```py
 	print 'Welcome to Pypet!'